 Pro-tip: Try doing this with a partner who has no clue about your chatbot.
 This is an effective method because a neutral pair of eyes can give you better feedback.
 You already have a picture of what or how your chatbot will speak.
 Having neutral judgment helps in such cases.

 You can use several chatbot builder tools like Tidio or Hello Tars to test your conversation.
 I tried my hands on creating a chatbot conversation workflow on Tidio using one of their ready-made templates.
-You can build your own chatbot (with zero coding skills) –

-In this example, the purpose of the chatbot was to help visitors to look for an item or category.
+In this chatbot example, the purpose of the chatbot was to help visitors to look for an item or category.

 Pro Tip: Crafting your monologue and parts of a dialog based on the target segment driving most sales/traffic is a great place to start optimization.
 For example: Having a friendly tone with new-age jargon has done well for many businesses when marketing to millennials or gen-X.